 “At the heart of the Kauffman Center is a living tradition of extraordinary and diverse performing arts experiences.
-10 years of collective research, planning, and design have brought into focus the mission of the Kauffman Center.
-This is a building for today and for the next generations to come.”
+Ten years of collective research, planning, and design have brought into focus the mission of the Kauffman Center.
+This is a building for today and for generations to come.”

 Kauffman Center Timeline

 More than 2.5 million visitors had experienced an event at Kauffman Center for the Performing Arts.
 Through the Open Doors program, 250,000 school children from 50 districts were able to experience a performance at the Kauffman Center.

 The Kauffman Center commemorated its 5th anniversary with BravoKC, a free event which welcomed 10,000 visitors and served as a thank you to all who helped make Kauffman Center a cultural cornerstone in Kansas City.
 BravoKC featured live performances from local performers on three stages, interactive activities, birthday cake, and a fireworks display.
 Since opening, the Kauffman Center had welcomed more than 2 million audience members and guests through its doors.

 More than 1.5 million visitors had experienced an event at Kauffman Center for the Performing Arts.
 Through the Open Doors program, 150,000 school children from 29 districts were able to experience a performance at the Kauffman Center.

 The Kauffman Center hosted the first annual Future Stages Festival, which welcomed youth and families to the Kauffman Center to experience a fun-filled day of performances and interactive arts activities.
 Over 6,000 guests, including attendees and more than 600 youth performers, took part in the festival.

 More than one million visitors had experienced an event at Kauffman Center for the Performing Arts.